Letters from Lodi

 Region V (4001-4900 degree-days)

-To give you an idea of how much California's key winegrowing regions can vary climatically, this is a snapshot of growing-degrees and Winkler Region classifications, listing examples of the coolest climates to the warmest:
+To give you an idea of how much California's key winegrowing regions can vary climatically, this is a snapshot of growing degrees and Winkler Region classifications, listing examples of the coolest climates to the warmest:

-• Although they are all coastal regions, Santa Barbara's Santa Maria Valley is considerably cooler, on average, than coastal regions such as in Mendocino and the centers of Napa Valley and Sonoma County.
-Although all these regions grow grapes like Chardonnay, Pinot noir and Cabernet Sauvignon, the sensory qualities resulting from these varying climates produce wines that are so different, they almost taste like they are made from different grapes.
+• Although they are all coastal regions, Santa Barbara's Santa Maria Valley is considerably cooler, on average, than coastal regions such as Mendocino and the centers of Napa Valley and Sonoma County.
+Although all these regions grow grapes like Chardonnay, Pinot Noir, and Cabernet Sauvignon, the sensory qualities resulting from these varying climates produce wines that are so different, they almost taste like they are made from different grapes.

 • The regions to which Lodi is most similar, and thus classified as Region IV, are towards the center of Napa Valley (near St. Helena) and the eastern edge of Sonoma County (close to Healdsburg).
 In fact, Lodi is much more similar to the Region III areas of Mendocino and Sonoma Valley (less than 680 degree-days in average difference) than to the far warmer Region V areas in Fresno and Kern counties (average differences of 819 to 1,219 degree-days).
-This is why it is generally inaccurate to group Lodi as a "Central Valley" region — simply because all the grape growing regions south of Stockton are considerably warmer than Lodi.
+This is why it is generally inaccurate to group Lodi as a "Central Valley" region — simply because all the grape-growing regions south of Stockton are considerably warmer than Lodi.

 Diurnal temperature swings

 Another way to look at climatic differences in terms of temperatures is by diurnal swings: the differences between night-time lows and day-time highs throughout the growing season (mid-March through end-of-October).
-The reason why this is important is that wine grapes benefit from cool night-time temperatures because it allows vines to "rest," so to speak, and ultimately help grapes retain the acidity that is necessary to produce wines that taste fresh and well balanced.
+The reason why this is important is that wine grapes benefit from cool night-time temperatures because it allows vines to "rest," so to speak, and ultimately help grapes retain the acidity that is necessary to produce wines that taste fresh and well-balanced.

 Here is a snapshot utilizing data collected over the past 120 years, comparing key California wine regions:

-• Lodi is most similar to Napa Valley and Healdsburg, even though in peak summer months (mid-June through mid-September) it is 1° to 2° warmer on average during the day as well as night.
-However, the coolest wine region in this comparison (Santa Barbara) generally has much narrower diurnal temperature swings that Lodi, Napa Valley and Sonoma — manifested by nights that are 2° to 5° warmer, yet day temperatures that are 10° to 15° cooler than any of these regions.
-Ergo, the climates of each of these maritime-influenced regions are similar in terms of all of them having diurnal swings impacting quality of grapes, yet different in terms of actual range of the temperature swings, resulting in wines with different sensory qualities.
+• Lodi is most similar to Napa Valley and Healdsburg, even though in peak summer months (mid-June through mid-September) it is 1° to 2° warmer on average during the day as well as at night.
+However, the coolest wine region in this comparison (Santa Barbara) generally has much narrower diurnal temperature swings than Lodi, Napa Valley, and Sonoma — manifested by nights that are 2° to 5° warmer, yet day temperatures that are 10° to 15° cooler than any of these regions.
+Ergo, the climates of each of these maritime-influenced regions are similar in terms of all of them having diurnal swings impacting the quality of grapes, yet different in terms of the actual range of the temperature swings, resulting in wines with different sensory qualities.

 California Grape Pricing Districts

-For most of the past 100 years, by the California Field Office of the U.S. Department of Agriculture (i.e., USDA) has defined California's winegrowing regions by pretty much political, largely county-defined boundaries, despite the fact that the Lodi AVA — the boundaries of which are pretty much aligned with District 11 — straddles both San Joaquin County and Sacramento County.
+For most of the past 100 years, the California Field Office of the U.S. Department of Agriculture (i.e., USDA) has defined California's winegrowing regions by pretty much political, largely county-defined boundaries, despite the fact that the Lodi AVA — the boundaries of which are pretty much aligned with District 11 — straddles both San Joaquin County and Sacramento County.